Top 36 Reasons Why Couples Break Up

 13. Lack of interest to go on

 It takes hard work to keep a relationship going after the initial spark fades.
 No, we do not mean that you have to force yourself to make your partner feel loved.
 Rather, it should come naturally because that is how you feel for your partner.
 It is always a good idea to occasionally show your partner how you feel for them.
 Also, this should be reciprocated.
-When the need to show some love is lacking, couples tend to drift apart from each other.
+Couples tend to drift apart from each other when they downplay the need to show some love.
 Don’t be too fast to give up on your relationship.
 Try going on dates or having fun together to try and rekindle the love.

 14. Stealing from your partner